 2 – Prepare the holes, Prepare the ropes, Have a very thorough buddy teams shift plan

-Depending on the thickness of the ice, two methods can be used to cut the ice: manually with what looks like a giant chisel or directly with chain saw by cutting small ice blocks one by one.
-The theoretical part of the ice diving training teaches you how to behave on the ice of a frozen lake, so of course the person in charge of opening the hole is already wearing its dry suit.
+Depending on the thickness of the ice, two methods can be used to cut the ice: manually with what looks like a giant chisel or directly with a chainsaw by cutting small ice blocks one by one.
+The theoretical part of the ice diving training teaches you how to behave on the ice of a frozen lake, so of course, the person in charge of opening the hole is already wearing its dry suit.

 3 – Prepare the gear indoor and how to avoid regulator freezing

 Enemy #1 in such conditions is regulator free flow.
 We all have been taught about it in our classes of open water but most divers won’t experience it at all in their tropical diving life.